abey79/vpype/docs/fundamentals.rst

   $ vpype line --layer 3 0 0 1cm 1cm circle 0.5cm 0.5cm 0.3cm

-This command will first draw a :program:`line` on layer 3 from the point (0,0) a point at (1cm, 1cm), then it will draw a :program:`circle` also on layer 3 (defaulting to the target of the previous command) centred on the point (0.5cm, 0.5cm), with a radius of 0.3cm.
+This command will first draw a :ref:`cmd_line` on layer 3 from the point (0,0) a point at (1cm, 1cm), then it will draw a :ref:`cmd_circle` also on layer 3 (defaulting to the target of the previous command) centred on the point (0.5cm, 0.5cm), with a radius of 0.3cm.

 For generators, ``--layer new`` can be used to generate geometries in a new, empty layer with the lowest possible number identifier.

 A few more examples of generators include:

-* :program:`rect`: generates a rectangle
+* :ref:`cmd_rect`: generates a rectangle
-* :program:`arc`: generates lines approximating a circular arc
+* :ref:`cmd_arc`: generates lines approximating a circular arc
-* :program:`frame`: generates a single-line frame around the existing geometries
+* :ref:`cmd_frame`: generates a single-line frame around the existing geometries

 .. _fundamentals_layer_processors: